 - April 24th: From the 17th till the 24th a survey commissioned by the RIVM is done in which people are asked how they view the Dutch approach regarding the pandemic.
 According to the survey, 69% is positive or very positive about it.

 - April 25th: An investigative TV program criticizes the lack of transparency of the OMT and the lack of scientific substantiation (e.g. very little references given).
 Notes the confidentiality agreement speakers in the OMT have to sign.
 (Article)

 - April 26th: Jan Kluytmans (member of the OMT, doctor-microbiologist) talks about raising ICU capacity, dreaming of ‘infinite’ capacity.
 (Original video + Subtitled Video on Twitter)

-- May 1st: Mathematician Bert Slagter talks about exponential growth/shrinkage on Dutch tv, advocates for a longer lockdown.
+- May 1st: Mathematician Bert Slagter talks about exponential growth/shrinkage on Dutch tv, advocates for a longer lockdown and intensive testing and tracing.
 (Snippet in Dutch)

 - May 5th: 1 million antibody tests are bought to monitor spread.

 - May 6th: In a letter to parliament, Hugo de Jonge presents a new model for the 'Maximum control' strategy which looks like mitigation at 50% of ICU capacity.
 It still has the same goals of protecting the vulnerable and protecting health care capacity.
 The goal of herd immunity is gone.
 There is a new goal regarding gaining insight in the spread.
 The model shows 4 phases: an outbreak phase, transition phase (May-August), control phase and vaccination phase.